agarsev/quevedo/NOTES.md

 - [ ] Substitute cli flags -l/-g + -n set for -l set / -g set (less typing, more
     intuitive, more coherent with -f/-t in generate/extract, maybe change or allow there too)
+- [ ] Try and see if we can get 'predict' to load image from RAM (PIL image) instead of fs.
-- [ ] Add postprocessing to networks too (eg. tags that can be filled from rules, maybe some error correction)
+- [ ] Whole pipeline script detection + classification -> can be called from
+    web, how?

 ## Refactor Experiments